avii09/lex_parser/README.md

 # Lex and Syntax Analyzer

 This project is a combined Lexical Analyzer and Syntax Analyzer (Parser) that processes input text, generates tokens, and parses them according to a defined grammar.
-It is designed to be a part of a compiler or interpreter.
+It is designed to be a part of a compiler.

 ## Features